Do-It-Yourself Safety Perception Survey: Nine Step Process

 The safety perception survey yields more information about a company’s health and safety management system than any other method of safety measurement currently in use.
-Some say it yield too much about the culture of the organization and this concerns some managers.
+Some say it yields too much about the culture of the organization and this can make some managers uncomfortable.
 Some survey findings such as those culturally related, take more than a year to improve.
 For example, if management has gained a reputation for not following up on health and safety issues, they have lost credibility.
 Credibility can be redeemed but redemption takes time.
 Some of the remedies for survey issues are deeply rooted and take time to improve.
 For this reason, safety perception surveys are typically not conducted every year.
 Our recommendation is to conduct a survey every second year.

 Now, more than ever before, employee opinions and perceptions play a key role in the success of an organization.
 As companies start to realize that the solutions to most of their problems are already well known by their stakeholders, more and more companies are seeing the value in soliciting opinions and perceptions from employees, customers, and constituents.
 It is no exaggeration to say that management cannot lead effectively without the information safety perceptions can provide.
 Too many companies with their 95% audit scores have been lulled into thinking their safety systems are best in class.
 These companies do not know they are vulnerable to a serious incident because they have not listened to their employees.
 When properly conducted a safety perception survey will reveal potential surprise events.
 It will provide insight not only to your health and safety management system but others such as operations, quality assurance and service.
 The safety issues revealed by safety perception surveys are often the same issues existing in other aspects of the business.
 From a value added perspective, the survey approach yields a good return on the investment.